trading-strategies | 04-11-25

 Advanced prop firms use pattern-recognition software that detects identical trade entries, timestamps, and positions across multiple users.
 When detected, this often results in an immediate disqualification or lifetime ban.

-This strict stance ensures that funded traders are rewarded for originality, not imitation.
+This strict stance ensures that funded traders make money and are rewarded for originality, not imitation.

 Copy Trading as a Growth Strategy — Not a Shortcut

 One misconception among new traders is that copy trading is a form of automation that can replace skill.
-In reality, even within firms that allow it, it’s viewed as a scaling tool, not a strategy.
+In reality, even within firms that allow it, it’s viewed as a scaling tool, not a strategy, especially when navigating drawdown rules across multiple accounts.

 Here’s how professional traders use it effectively: